Research Catalogue Extended Guide

 Institutional Portals, Journals and Project Portals

-It is also possible for institutions to start their own Portal within the Research Catalogue.
-Having a portal will allows institutions to:
+It is possible for institutions to open their own Institutional Portal in the Research Catalogue.
+Having a portal will allow institutions to:

 Licenses

 Authors can choose different licenses for both their expositions and media.
-A license can help make clear under what conditions you allow your material to be (re)used.
-All rights reserved is the most strict: it means that people have to get your permission to use any material.
-The motivation to publish works under a more liberal Creative Commons license, is that it makes it easier for your materials to be used and distributed by others.
+A license specifies under what conditions your material - or cannot - be (re)used.
+All rights reserved is the most strict license: it means that people need your permission to use any material.
+Choosing a less restrictive Creative Commons license makes it easier for your materials to be used, reproduced and distributed by others.

 You can get help choosing the right license on the Creative Commons website: https://creativecommons.org/choose/ and https://creativecommons.org/faq/.